bytecodealliance/javy/README.md

 ### Exporting functions

+To export exported JavaScript functions, pass the `--with-exports` flag when running `javy compile`.
+Only ESM exports are supported (that is, Node.js/CommonJS exports are _not_ supported).
 For each exported JavaScript function, Javy will add an additional function export to the WebAssembly module.
 Exported functions with arguments and generators are not supported.
 Return values will also be dropped and not returned.

 An example would look like: